pandawarlord/03-fold-Khanh-Le/README.md

 ### (a) 15 points

-Fill in the skeleton given for `sqsum`, which uses `foldl'` to get a function
+Fill in the skeleton given for `sqsum`, which uses `foldLeft` to get a function

 ```haskell
 sqSum :: [Int] -> Int